-To open the top air controls use the tool supplied to move back the two sliders .
-The top air control becomes hot in use and so the supplied tool should always be used.
-To open the bottom air control slide the tab fully to the right.
+(to open the air controls move the sliders to the right.
+The air controls becomes hot in use and so the supplied tool should always be used.)

 Step 2 Place rolled up and scrunched up newspaper at the back of the stove.
 Put small tinder on top of the newspaper and then a few slightly larger pieces of wood on top of this, light the newspaper and close the door.